The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Learning Center Experience

-Our program offers a comprehensive curriculum combined with hands-on training on equipment typically used in a medical setting.
+Our medical assistant certificate online and onsite programs offer a comprehensive curriculum combined with hands-on training on equipment typically used in a medical setting.
 The various courses offered can train you to perform specific duties such as assisting the supervising physician with administering injections, taking vital signs, recording EKGs, assisting in minor surgical procedures, carrying out basic accounting procedures, and understanding the fundamentals of charting and documentation.
 To enhance your career-based experience, you will also complete a practicum that enables you to apply classroom learning in a real-world setting.

 To help you develop the relevant knowledge and skills to seek a career